 Harry W. Lipman has been a member of RLR since January 2002, having joined the firm in October 2000 after practicing for two of New York City’s premier law firms.

-For over 25 years, Mr. Lipman has represented public and private companies, as well as individuals, in a wide variety of disputes in both state and federal courts, before the SEC and in arbitration, including before FINRA.
+For almost 30 years, Mr. Lipman has represented public and private companies, as well as individuals, in a wide variety of disputes in both state and federal courts, before the SEC and in arbitration, including before FINRA.
 His varied experience includes contract and partnership disputes, professional malpractice, allegations of fraud and breach of fiduciary duty, bankruptcy-related litigation, real estate and cooperative- and condominium-related issues, construction law, securities and regulatory actions, trademark and copyright matters, restrictive covenant, severance, and other employment-related disputes, art law, estates law, and entertainment law.
+With deep experience in the finance industry (encompassing quantitative trading, broker-dealers, investment advisors, banks, private equity firms, and hedge funds), management consulting, and consumer products, Mr. Lipman regularly advises firms and employees across the country regarding their respective rights and obligations, and handles all aspects of related litigation and arbitration as well.
 Mr. Lipman has argued in the New York State Court of Appeals (New York’s highest court) and authored a brief amici curiae to the United States Supreme Court.
 Mr. Lipman has also written numerous articles on alternative dispute resolution law and procedure, and on class action litigation.
 Recent significant matters include the following:

 - In March 2016, following a six-day arbitration before a FINRA panel, Mr. Lipman (with Stacy Ceslowitz) won $1,335,000 in compensatory damages for defamation in favor of quantitative trader Kieran Fitzgerald against his former employer Sun Trading LLC, a high-frequency trading firm.
 The three-member panel also recommended full “expungement” from Mr. Fitzgerald’s industry record of Sun’s false statements concerning his termination from the firm.
 A copy of the Award can be found here.